FLAME University

 Banking and Insurance

-The course is designed to provide a foundation to understand the nuances of the business of Banking and Insurance including the regulatory and supervisory issues governing their functions.
+The course is designed to provide a foundation to understand of the nuances of the business of Banking and Insurance including the regulatory and supervisory issues governing their functions.
 Topics have been specifically curated for inclusion in the course so as to impart a holistic insight into the operational and decision making challenges in the space of Banking and Insurance.
 The course aims to construct a secure knowledge base of the BBA students to foster their future career plans in the domain of Banking and Insurance.

 Taxation